“Just call Lisa.”

 Lisa couldn’t help but smile at Jade’s sassy answers, glad that the young woman couldn’t see her, though it didn’t stop her from putting a little more force behind her swats as she continued her line of questioning.
 “And why is this… problematic?”

 “Because I lied to you!
-Because I skipped out on something I needed to do something I wanted!
+Because I skipped out on something I needed to do to do something I wanted!
 And I went with people I couldn’t depend on!”

 Jade screeched, throwing her hand back but immediately bringing it back in front of her, before Lisa could grab her wrist.
 “You forgot!
 That isn’t fair!”